 When you sign up to ad networks (be that AdSense, Ad Exchange or others), you agree to only use their ads inline with their content policies.
 Every demand source has their own rules for what is acceptable and what isn’t, but almost all have some restrictions on the content you can monetise.

 It is always the publisher’s responsibility to ensure that ads only appear alongside acceptable content.
-That doesn’t change because someone else made the comment – the responsibility still lies with the publisher.
+That doesn’t change because someone else produced the content – the responsibility still lies with the publisher.

 Why do these content policies exist?

-How can publishers reduce the risk of monetising user generated content?
+How can publishers reduce the risks associated with monetising user generated content?

 Every site is different.
 But there are some common approaches that can significantly reduce the risk to the ad publisher.

 Don’t get greedy – You don’t have to monetise every piece of content.
-Making your own (usually automated) assessment of risk on a piece by piece basis then choosing which to serve ads on can remove the risk without slowing down the inbound content.
-An approach we like is to flag risk indicators and pass these as key-value pairs into DFP.
+Making your own (usually automated) assessment of risk on a piece by piece basis, then choosing which to serve ads on, can remove the risk without slowing down the inbound content.
+An approach we like is to flag risk indicators and pass these as key-value pairs into Google Ad Manager.
 We can then choose what networks to serve under what conditions.

 Risk indicators might include content that: is posted by a new user, contains images, matches certain keywords or topics, has been flagged by other users, appears in certain sections of the site or unreviewed content etc.